We have published a new article with fresh information about the same topic of this article. You can read it here.

 4. Enterprise Apps Will Reign Supreme

 So there you have it!
 Our 2016 mobile app development trend predictions.
-We’re sure this trends will help you stay prepared to stay ahead of the curve in the year to come.
-We really believe that by heeding these simple to follow trends, you’ll be able to attain new heights in the year to come.
+We’re sure these trends will help you stay prepared to stay ahead of the curve in the year to come.
+We really believe that by heeding these simple-to-follow trends, you’ll be able to attain new heights in the year to come.

 This article is written by Gaurav Kumar.
-He has been a blogger, digital marketer and an SEO expert at Designhill.com, one of the fastest growing custom design crowdsourcing platforms.
-Over the years, he has been helping small businesses and startups improve website design and SEO strategy, content marketing and user experience.
+He has been a blogger, digital marketer, and SEO expert at Designhill.com, one of the fastest-growing custom design crowdsourcing platforms.
+Over the years, he has been helping small businesses and startups improve website design and SEO strategy, content marketing, and user experience.
 He is a regular contributor to several top-notch blogs and websites.
 You can find him on Twitter.